 $4B in modernization capital deployed against named outcomes

-The IRS CIO received substantial Inflation Reduction Act funding with no prioritization framework.
+A large federal agency received a major legislative appropriation for technology modernization with no prioritization framework in place.
 Capital availability was not the problem; deployment discipline was.
-RLK built the investment prioritization framework tied to specific taxpayer experience outcomes and tranche-level accountability.
-Approximately $4 billion in modernization capital was deployed against named outcomes, and the program was nationally recognized with industry awards.
+RLK built the investment prioritization framework tied to specific citizen-facing service outcomes and tranche-level accountability.
+The agency deployed approximately $4 billion in modernization capital against named outcomes and earned national recognition with industry awards.

 Regional Healthcare Organization